-People that buy brand new homes in a development don't like to see houses sold after theirs go for less money, so builders aren't as apt to bend on price.
+People that buy new construction in a development don't like to see houses sold after theirs go for less money, so builders aren't as apt to bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.

-(940) 325-2006 to launch the search for your new home today.
+(940) 325-2006 to begin the search for your new home today.